cnzsb/library-by-antd/README.md

 ### notice

+- Keep current file directories when editing files
+- Use `babel-plugin-import` to implement dynamic import
+    - `style` can be only set to `css`
-* Must Use `<ConfigProvider />` in your root Component
+- Must Use `<ConfigProvider />` in your root Component
-* Keep current file directories when editing files
+- Can import `lib/style/colors.less` for our own color variables
-* Below components have have dependency styles
+- Below components have have dependency styles
     - col
     - row
     - card